Avoiding "The Botnet" - impossible?

 The Real Botnet...is PHYSICAL

-As said, servers for the services we use are owned mostly by big corporations (or sometimes other strangers), while ISPs and governments own the networks, so the botnet is physical, not technological - and the solution, by extension, must be as well.
+As said, servers for the services we use are owned mostly by big corporations (or sometimes other strangers, which almost always have to submit to the former either way), while ISPs and governments own the networks, so the botnet is physical, not technological - and the solution, by extension, must be as well.
 This might be hard to see in internet surveillance (which is not even the worst botnet) - but easy in something such as CCTV.
 They come in, mount the cameras, and boom!
 You're being watched.
 You're now their property - which they literally admit to.
 No really - for 30 days (or some other amount), they can do whatever they want with your captured movements.
 And the duration is just claimed...Regardless, you're at their mercy now.
 If they see you engaging in some 'forbidden behavior', they can punish you and they do have a proof you did it.
 And they can blame you for sins they arbitrarily chose - they certainly aren't asking you if something should be banned or not.
 Everything in this society is owned by businesses or governments - and so serves their interests, not yours.
 CCTV is just one example.
 Drones, killer robots, whatever you can think of - and not necessarily technological.
-Schools, hospitals, airports (remember the patdowns?) - you have no control of any of these.
+Schools, hospitals, airports (remember the patdowns?) - you have no control over any of these.
 And that is The Real Botnet.
 If we want to destroy internet surveillance, we're going to have to take over not only the most popular services' servers (hey, we can have a Facebook that respects the user - no, really!) but also the ISPs - PHYSICALLY - since presumably we won't spy on or censor ourselves...And with that, hopefully we can bury the other botnets as well.

 The Fake Botnet Fighter

-The guy sitting in his apartment wearing a hoodie, running a fully libre ThinkPad, unbreakable Qubes OS, TOR for all connections, carefully avoiding all stylometry and sharing any personal data at all, encrypting his stuff with a one time pad three times, and worrying whether some botnet hasn't slipped in anyway.
+The guy sitting in his apartment wearing a hoodie, running a fully libre ThinkPad, unbreakable Qubes OS, TOR for all connections, carefully avoiding all stylometry and sharing any personal data at all, encrypting his communication with a one time pad three times, and worrying whether some botnet hasn't slipped in anyway.
 He has no phone or only uses "burner phones" and pays with bitcoins.
 And then...he finally has to come out of his house, and has his face recorded by a CCTV camera a hundred times.
 This guy has to be respected for his dedication, but he is useless for a revolution.
 You cannot combat The Botnet using tech only.

 All your tech solutions...will eventually fall!